 Dalí settled in the small hamlet of Port Lligat because he fell in love with the ethereal light that reflected off the water of the bay.
 By the clever use of mirrors, he could lie in bed and enjoy the views of the harbour.
 He built a gorgeous path along the coast and called it the ‘Milky Way’.
 He and his wife, Gala, would dress in white cloaks and walk down this path in the moonlight to stare out to the harbour and breathe the lavender-infused air.

 I certainly got to know quite a bit more about Salvador Dalí by visiting his house in Port Lligat.
 Listening to Mr. Pitxot’s stories was a wonderful experience and afforded us a precious peek into Dalí’s life.
-If you find yourself wandering around the Dalí Theatre Museum in Figueres with many of the same questions in your mind, I highly recommend making a reservation for a visit to the Casa Dalí in Port Lligat.
-It may not be a tour through the mind of Salvador Dalí a lá ‘Being John Malkovich’ but it just might answer all your questions about this flamboyant, mysterious, master of surrealism.
+If you find yourself wandering around the Dalí Theatre Museum in Figueres with many of the same questions in your mind, I highly recommend making a reservation for a visit to the Casa Dalí in Port Lligat and the Gala Dali Castle in Púbol.
+It may not be a tour through the mind of Salvador Dalí a lá ‘Being John Malkovich’ but visiting these Dali Museums just might answer all your questions about this flamboyant, mysterious, master of surrealism.

 Read other Velvet Escape posts on Costa Brava.